Nanasi-CSS/discuss/README.md

-# discuss
+# Discuss
 A place to ask questions, propose features, yell and share what you've built with Nanasi CSS.
+Please be respectful